Aloo 65 (South Indian Snack Potato 65)

 Notes

-Kashmiri red chilli powder gives a nice and bright colour to the dish.
-It is not necessary to use artificial colouring agent.
-Adjust red chillies and chilli powder as per your preferred spice levels.
-I have used only kashmiri chilli powder that is not so HOT but imparts vibrant colour and the spice levels of this dish is absolutely perfect for my family.
-If you prefer your dish to be little spicy, add little hot variety chilli powder or a couple of chopped green chillies.
+I have used only Kashmiri chilli powder which is not so HOT but imparts vibrant colour and the spice levels of this dish are perfect for my family.
+If you prefer your dish to be a little spicy, add a little hot variety chilli powder or a couple of chopped green chillies.

 Allow cumin to crackle before you add the rest of the ingredients.

 Based on the quality of the flour, you may need little less or more water than mentioned here.
-Add little water at a time and work through to make a smooth batter.
+Add a little water at a time and work through to make a smooth batter.
 Ensure the batter is neither too runny nor too thick.

 Reduce the heat to the lowest setting, add yogurt and mix well quickly to prevent curdling.
 Alternatively, take the pan off the heat, add yogurt, mix well and then put the pan back on the burner and continue to cook on low heat.